 With the help of family and friends all of the farms supplies, greenhouses, and perennials where moved to Fitzwilliam within a week of signing a purchase and sale agreement.
 The land was prepared for the following season, the greenhouses were erected and we began to harvest pines on the property where the barn was to be built.
 The pines were milled onsite and the barn was built throughout the winter and spring in preparation for our 210 member CSA starting in mid June.
 The incredible amount of work it took to move the farm to a new location was worth it.
 2008 was a great season and the new location proved to have a supportive community.

-Since then we’ve continued to feed more families, through more seasons vegetables, herbs, and fruits grown with love and without the use of pesticides or chemicals.
+Since then we’ve continued to feed community members with vegetables, herbs, and fruits grown with love and without the use of pesticides or chemicals.
+Tracie took a step back from the day-to-day management of the farm in 2014, and let her farm managers run the farm.
+Tracie’s principles of land management have persisted through each change of managers.
 We use row covers to prevent pests and increase warmth, crop rotations to disturb pest and disease cycles as well as balance nutrient uses, cover crops to prevent soil erosion, capture nutrients, and harvest nutrients and organic matter, and compost and other organic fertilizers to feed our soil not only nutrients but life.
 The diversity of plants we grow helps us prevent pest populations from building up as well as not depend on just a few crops and feel the need to spray when problems do arise.

 Spring Shares: We usually take memberships in late January for the 50 Spring shares we have available.
 We start in Mid March and continue through end of May/first week in June, for 10-12 weeks on Thursdays.
 Pick up is 3:30 p.m.-9 p.m.

 Fall Shares: We usually take memberships starting in August.
 The number of shares we take on depends on how the season is going.
 From 80-140 shares available.
-Pickups start in October and continue for through first week in December on Thursdays 2:30-8 p.m, pickup on Tuesday instead of Thursday on Thanksgiving week.
-The past few years we’ve had Swanzey/Keene and Harrisville pick up options as well as pick up at the farm.
+Pickups start in October and continue for through the last week in November.
+Pickup is on Tuesday instead of Thursday on Thanksgiving week.
+Pickup is either on the farm or in Keene, Peterborough, Swanzey, or Harrisville.